kythe/kythe/kythe/typescript/README.md

 ### VName path

 -   For entire source code files
     -   the entire file path, relative to the corpus and root.
 -   For declarations with a file
     -   the file path stripped of `.d.ts` or `.ts` extensions, relative to the corpus and root.

 ### VName language

-Always `'typescript'`.
+Always `typescript`.

 ## Development